World Cup: The Moroccan dream ends, loses 0-2 to France in semi final | Africanews

 Qatar

-The Atlas Lions dream began to crumble so fast and early on with a 5th minute goal by French defender Theo Hernandez.
-But with the likes Achraf Hakimi, Ziyech and Abderrazak Hamdallah pushing, the history making lions continued to chase, hitting the woodwork by the end of the first half.
+The Atlas Lions dream began to crumble so fast and early on when French defender Theo Hernandez slotted home a loose ball from some attacking pressure.
+But with the likes Achraf Hakimi, Ziyech and Abderrazak Hamdallah pushing, the history making lions continued to chase for a comeback, hitting the woodwork by the end of the first half.

-Morocco returned to the match in the second half dominating possesion and completly on top of the game.
+Morocco returned to the match in the second half dominating possession and completely on top of the game.
 An equalizer seemed imminent.
-But they were once again denied one when El Yamiq's overhead acrobatic effort hit the wood work.
+But they were once again denied one, when El Yamiq's overhead acrobatic effort hit the wood work.

-France had to dig deep, relying on the countdug dig and punished the lions for missed chances to secure their place in the final ending the African and Arab dream.
+France had to dig deep, often relying on the counter attack.
+In the 79th minute, the Les Blues punished the Lions for missed chances when substitute Randal Kolo Muani pounced on a deflected shot from the brilliant Kylian Mbappe.

+It was enough to drown the hopes of Moroccan players who wore long downcast faces at the sight of the goal.
+For France, who for the most part of the second period looked a shadow of themselves, this was relief and a booking for a successive back to back place in the final.

+In doing so, the much experienced Les Blues put to end the African and Arab dream.

-It will be France vs Argentina in the final on Sunday while Morocco will take on Croatia for the third place.
-They will have to hold their head high for what has been a truly incredible and historic world cup performance of the north Africans.
-Something that was already felt in the stadium at the end of the match against France where spectators and fans gave them a thundering applause.
+It will be France vs Argentina in the final on Sunday at the Lusail stadium, while Morocco will take on Croatia for the third place a day earlier Saturday at the Khalifa International Stadium.
+They will have to hold their head high for what has been a truly incredible and historic World Cup performance of the North Africans- something that was already felt in the stadium at the end of the match against France where spectators and fans gave them a thundering applause.

 01:29